Sigismund II Augustus: Early life

 Sigismund Augustus was born in Kraków on 1 August 1520 to Sigismund I the Old and Bona Sforza of Milan.
 His paternal grandparents were Casimir IV Jagiellon, King of Poland, and Elizabeth of Austria.
 Sigismund's maternal grandparents, Gian Galeazzo Sforza and Isabella of Aragon, daughter of King Alfonso II of Naples, both ruled the Duchy of Milan until Sforza's suspicious death in 1494.

 Throughout his youth, Sigismund Augustus was under the careful watch of his mother, Bona.
 Being the only surviving legitimate male heir to the Polish throne throughout his father's reign, he was well educated and taught by the most renowned scholars in the country.
-It was also his mother's wish to name her son Augustus, after the first Roman Emperor Augustus.
-However, this decision was met with Sigismund the Old's strong disapproval, who hoped for a lineage of Sigismunds on the Polish throne.
-Consequently, it was established that the child would bear two names to settle the conflict.
-The tradition of adopting Augustus as a second or middle name was also observed during the coronation of Stanisław Antoni Poniatowski who became King Stanisław II Augustus in 1764.
+It was also his mother's wish to name her son Augustus, either to commemorate the month he was born or after the first Roman Emperor Augustus.
+The tradition of adopting Augustus as a second or middle name was also observed during the coronation of Stanisław Antoni Poniatowski, who became King Stanisław II Augustus in 1764.
+Sigismund II Augustus was sometimes referred to as Augustus I for being the first Polish-Lithuanian monarch to bear the name “Augustus”, with the other two were Augustus II the Strong and Augustus III the Saxon.

+Coregency with Sigismund the Old

+As Crown of the Kingdom of Poland was elective monarchy, Sigismund I the Old and Bona tried to secure their son's succession and named him nominal co-ruler during his father's life (vivente rege).
 On 18 October 1529, Sigismund Augustus was inaugurated as Grand Duke of Lithuania and the ceremony was held in the Vilnius grand ducal palace.
 He was named King of Poland alongside his father on 18 December the same year.

-In 1530, the ten-year-old Sigismund Augustus was crowned by Primate Jan Łaski in accordance with the vivente rege law.
-Sigismund the Old hoped to secure his son's succession to the throne and maintain the Jagiellonian dynasty's position in Poland.
-The move was crucial to silence the members of nobility who were against the Jagiellons and viewed the action as a step towards absolutism.
-The law was officially abolished by the Henrician Articles, or the new constitution adopted between the nobles and the newly elected King Henry of Valois in 1573.
+On 20 February 1530, the nine-year-old Sigismund Augustus was crowned the King of Poland by Primate Jan Łaski.
+While Polish nobility acknowledged Sigismund Augustus as his father's coregent, the vivente rege election was subsequently greatly criticized.
+The nobles were supportive of continuation of current dynasty, however they wished to have control over who ascends the throne, believing it would lead to the royal children being raised as more competent than in case they would inherit automatically.
+Their displeasure with succession politics of the royal family eventually became one of the reason of the Lwów Rokosz in 1537.

-Sigismund Augustus began his reign as the active Grand Duke of the Grand Duchy of Lithuania in 1544 and initially opposed the Polish–Lithuanian union, thus hoping to leave his throne to his heirs, as Lithuanian throne was hereditary, while Polish one was not, hence the grasp of Jagiellon dynasty on Poland was uncertain.
+Sigismund II Augustus began his reign as active Grand Duke in 1544 and initially opposed the Polish–Lithuanian union, thus hoping to leave his throne to his heirs, as the Lithuanian throne was hereditary, while the Polish one was not, hence the grasp of the Jagiellon dynasty on Poland was uncertain.